peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Note that generalized NOTIFY messages are but one mechanism for improving the efficiency of automated delegation maintenance.
-Other alternatives, such as contacting the parent via an API or DNS Update ({{!RFC2136}}), may (or may not) be more suitable in individual cases.
+Other alternatives, such as contacting the parent operator via an API or DNS Update ({{!RFC2136}}), may (or may not) be more suitable in individual cases.
 Like generalized notifications, they similarly require a means for discovering where to send the API or DNS Update requests.